-Interest on the General Obligation Bonds, Series 2014B (the "Bonds"), will be payable April 1, 2015 and semiannually thereafter on October 1 and April 1 in each year until maturity or earlier redemption.
+Interest on the General Obligation Refunding Bonds, Series 2014C (the "Bonds"), will be payable on February 15, 2015 and semiannually thereafter on August 15 and February 15 in each year until maturity or earlier redemption.
 The Bonds are issuable only as fully registered bonds, without coupons, and when issued, will be registered in the name of Cede & Co., as Bondowner and nominee for The Depository Trust Company ("DTC"), New York, New York.
 DTC will act as securities depository for the Bonds.
-Purchases of the Bonds will be made in book-entry form, in denominations of \$5,000 or any multiple thereof.
+Purchases of the Bonds will be made in bookentry form, in denominations of \$5,000 or any multiple thereof.
 Purchasers will not receive certificates representing their ownership interest in the Bonds.
-So long as Cede & Co. is the Bondowner, as nominee for DTC, reference herein to the Bondowner or owners shall mean Cede & Co., as aforesaid, and shall not mean the Beneficial Owners (as defined herein) of the Bonds.
+So long as Cede & Co., as aforesaid, and shall not mean the Beneficial Owners (as defined herein) of the Bonds.
 See "Book-Entry-Only System" herein.

 The Bonds will be general obligations of the City of Hartford, Connecticut (the "City"), and the City will pledge its full faith and credit to pay the principal of and interest on the Bonds when due.
 See "Security and Remedies" herein.
-The Bonds are subject to redemption prior to maturity.
+The Bonds are subject to optional redemption prior to maturity as more fully described herein.
 See "Optional Redemption" herein.

-The scheduled payment of principal of and interest on the Bonds when due will be guaranteed under an insurance policy to be issued concurrently with the delivery of the Bonds by ASSURED GUARANTY MUNICIPAL CORP.
+The scheduled payment of principal of and interest on the Bonds when due will be guaranteed under a municipal bond insurance policy to be issued concurrently with the delivery of the Bonds by BUILD AMERICA MUTUAL ASSURANCE COMPANY.